v00423/DIP/README.md

-# DIP
+# Final
-For the use of the course "DIP"

-To view the assignments, please check the corresponding branches.
+This branch include all the files that used for the final project.